-Jenny Jump State Forest Trails is a 5.2 mile loop trail located near Blairstown, NJ and is good for all skill levels.
+Jenny Jump State Forest Trails is a 5.2 mile loop trail located near Blairstown, New Jersey and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from September until October.

 at the end of the day when all is said and done.. its all about the camping and outdoors.
 JJ did not really deliver.
 The trails were nothing to write home about... not well kept and not much to see.
 I few areas were nice.
 We took the Ghost Lake trail.
 Lake was a little disappointing.
 Facilities were good.
 I think our group should have choosen a little better camp site.
 But the office, staff, Maps (would have liked a Topo map) bathrooms and showers were more than adequate.
 Glad I said I did it .. but not sure I would repeat.